Attest/corporate-fe-engineering-test/README.md

 ![example solution](./example-solution.png)

-This project includes an example template project to get started.
-If you wish you are free to use different
+This project includes an example template project to get started using the Vue CLI.
+If you wish you are free to use different tooling.

  * You are free to change how it looks.
  * You are free to change how it works.